 Inside Scoop: End your evening meal with a cold limoncello, a lemon liqueur.
 Every family in Naples and along the Amalfi coast has its own recipe.

-This article was first published in January 2013 in Traveler.
+This article was first published in January 2013 in Traveler and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.